AmirH-Moosavi/State-Machine-Converter/README.md

 ```
 ## Errors

-If send empty json we will see this errors:
+If send empty JSON we will see these errors:
 ```javascript
 {"status": null}
 ```
-If send DFA machine we will see this errors because the DFA machine didnt need to change DFA and the input machine should be NFA:
+If send the DFA machine we will see these errors because the DFA machine didn't need to change DFA and the input machine should be NFA:
 ```javascript
 {"is_dfa": True}
 ```
 ## Reduction
 `localhost:8000/reduction/{json_format}`

-All of the inputs and outputs in reduction are like nfa to dfa Api.
+All of the inputs and outputs in reduction are like NFA to DFA Api.

 ## Errors

-If send empty json we will see this errors:
+If send empty JSON we will see these errors:
 ```javascript
 {"status": null}
 ```
-If send NFA machine we will see this error because reduction algorithm just get DFA machine:
+If send the NFA machine we will see this error because the reduction algorithm just gets DFA machine:
 ```javascript
 {"is_nfa": True}
 ```